bitExpert/disco/README.md

 [ProxyManager](https://github.com/Ocramius/ProxyManager) also needs to be configured for faster performance.
 Read about the details [here](https://ocramius.github.io/ProxyManager/docs/tuning-for-production.html).

-For production mode you need to configure the `\ProxyManager\GeneratorStrategy\FileWriterGeneratorStrategy` by passing an instance of it as second parameter to `\bitExpert\Disco\BeanFactoryConfiguration::construct()`.
+For production mode you need to enable the custom autoloader by setting an instance of `\ProxyManager\Autoloader\Autoloader` via `\bitExpert\Disco\BeanFactoryConfiguration::setProxyAutoloader()`.

-In addition to that enable the custom autoloader by passing an instance of `\ProxyManager\Autoloader\Autoloader` as fourth parameter of `\bitExpert\Disco\BeanFactoryConfiguration::construct()`.
 This will significantly increase the overall performance of Disco.

+By default Disco is configured to use the `\ProxyManager\GeneratorStrategy\FileWriterGeneratorStrategy` which will dump the generated config classes as well as the lazy proxy classes on disk.
+When no proxy autoloader is defined the classes get overwritten for every request which can be rather slow.
+Thus you might also want to use a proxy autoloader in your development environment.

 When enabling the caching methods, make sure you regularly clean your cache storage directory after changing your configuration code!